bazel-contrib/SIG-rules-authors/go-tutorial.md

 - Proto rules that generate Go packages from .proto files.
 These packages can be imported like regular Go libraries.
 - The Go toolchain is a set of rules used to customize the behavior of the core Go rules.
-The Go toolchain allows for the configuration of the Go distribution utilised.
-The toolchain declare Bazel toolchains for each target platform that Go supports.
-The context rules all for the writing custom rules that are compatible with rules_go.
+The Go toolchain allows for the configuration of the Go distribution utilized.
+The toolchain declares Bazel toolchains for each target platform that Go supports.
+The context rules are all for writing custom rules that are compatible with rules_go.
-- Also go_rules includes rule for using go mock, and the rule go_embed_data.
+- Also, go_rules includes a rule for using go mock, and the rule go_embed_data.
 The rule go_embed_data generates a .go file that contains data from a file or a list of files.
 - The nogo rule support using nogo during testing.
 The code analysis tool nogo screens code preventing bugs and code anti-patterns, and can also run vet.